kahilnayton/webmusic/README.md

 # Timeline

 Monday
 - Set up express & sequelize db with one user
 - Set up Auth
 - Settle on what alternate technologies I'll utilize

 Tuesday
 - Set up basic style
 - Complete CRUD for the user
 - Get sounds rendering

 Wednesday
 - Finish MVP one
 - Implement some extra style
-- Get Sequenser working with all drum sounds
+- Get Sequencer working with all drum sounds

 Thursday
 - More style
 - Work on the Arpeggiator
 - Keyboard

 Friday
 - Responsive design
 - Adding and uploading sounds
 - Finish design